The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 BLOODWORK AND PHYSICAL

-SENIOR PHYSICAL FORM: ALL Competitors, age 40-49, are required to submit an additional physical form from their personal doctor.
+SENIOR PHYSICAL FORM: ALL Competitors, age 40 and older, are required to submit an additional physical form from their personal doctor.
 You are required to email it to us BY the final date of registrations.
 Bring the original with you to your check in appt.

 BLOOD WORK: At this time, we do not require blood work.